tammycwong/active-record-practice-challenge-ride-sharing/README.md

 Write the following methods in the classes in the files provided.
 Feel free to build out any helper methods if needed.

-Deliverables use the notation `#` for instance methods, and `.` for class methods.
+Deliverables use the notation `#` for instance methods and `.` for class methods.

-Remember: Active Record give your classes access to a lot of built-in methods!
+Remember: Active Record gives your classes access to a lot of built-in methods!
 Keep in mind what methods Active Record gives you access to on each of your classes when you're approaching the deliverables below.

 ### Migrations

 Before working on the rest of the deliverables, you will need to create a migration for the `rides` table.

-- A `Ride` belongs to a `Passenger`, and a `Ride` also belongs to an `Driver`.
+- A `Ride` belongs to a `Passenger` and a `Ride` also belongs to a `Driver`.
 Create a migration to create the `rides` table and in your migration, create any columns your `rides` table will need to establish these relationships.
-  - The `rides` table should also have a `price` column that stores a decimal.
+  - The `rides` table should have a `price` column that stores a decimal
   - The `rides` table should also have a `pick_up` column that stores a string
   - The `rides` table should also have a `drop_off` column that stores a string

-After creating your migration, read through the `seeds.rb` file and use it to create instances of your `Ride` class so you can test your code.
+After creating your migration, don't forget to `rake db:migrate`.
+Make sure your migrations are up!
+Then, read through the `seeds.rb` file and use it to create instances of your `Ride` class so you can test your code.

 **Once you've set up your `Ride` class**, work on building out the following deliverables.